iremkapucuoglu/p4b-website/content/en/_index.md

   block: card
   layout: left
   background: default
-  text: Our aim is to help planners and decision-makers to promote active mobility
+  text: 'Our aim is to help planners and decision-makers to promote active mobility
     and plan for a balanced future.
-By providing understandable planning tools, we are transforming transport.
+By providing understandable planning tools, we are transforming spatial and transport planning towards a more open, joyful and efficient reality. '
   heading: Playground for shaping livable spaces
   image: "/images/charles-deluvio-lks7vei-eag-unsplash.jpg"
   video: ''